piersfinlayson/otb-iot/docs/source/espi.rst

 Once the flashing has completed the ESPi should boot using the otb-iot firmware.
 It may hang on the first boot, as a result of the flashing process.
 If so, reset the ESPi manually using the hard reset button.

-Note that with the ESPi Programmer attached otb-iot will be unable to read the config EEPROM.
+Note that with the ESPi Programmer attached otb-iot may be unable to read the config EEPROM.
 Disconnect the programmer, reset the ESPi and it should come up advertising a WiFi hotspot you can connect to with the SSID espi.serial_number.

 Testing
 -------